The Producers (2005 film): Critical response

 Roger Ebert cited difficulty in reviewing the film due to familiarity with the original 1967 film.
 However, he did state that the new version was "fun" and gave it three out of four stars.
 Said Ebert: "The new movie is a success, that I know.
 How much of a success, I cannot be sure."

 In addition to these positive reviews, it was nominated for four Golden Globes (including nominations for actors Ferrell and Lane).

 Most negative reviews suggested that the performances were tuned more for the theater rather than for film.
 Stephanie Zacharek observed: "The Producers is essentially a filmed version of a stage play, in which none of the characters' expressions or line readings have been scaled down to make sense on-screen.
 Every gesture is played out as if the actors were 20 feet away in real life, which means that, by the time the performers are magnified on the big screen, they're practically sitting in your lap.
 The effect is something like watching a 3-D IMAX film without the special glasses."

 In addition to these negative reviews, it was nominated for five Stinkers Bad Movie Awards (Worst Director, Worst Remake, Worst Actor for Broderick, Least Dynamic Duo for Broderick and Lane, and Worst Song for "Keep It Gay") along with winning a special "Annie Award", which criticised the decision to sell tickets for the film for an additional $2.50; the name reflects a decision similarly used by the film Annie.

 Jimmy Kimmel Live sketch

-On February 28, 2016, a 5-minute short film serving as a sequel to The Producers, entitled Trumped, was released on Jimmy Kimmel Live!, with Matthew Broderick and Nathan Lane reprising their roles as Leopold "Leo" Bloom and Max Bialystock.
+On February 28, 2016, a 5-minute short film serving as a sequel to The Producers, entitled Trumped, was released on Jimmy Kimmel Live!, with Matthew Broderick and Nathan Lane reprising their roles as Leo Bloom and Max Bialystock.
 The film follows Bialystock & Bloom having formed their own Political Consultants business, which has since fallen on hard times.
 Leo realizes that under the right circumstances, more money can be made from a losing candidate than from a winner.
 They choose Donald Trump as a candidate, only for him to become a political phenomenon.